 Advanced · Course · 1 - 3 Months

 Yes.
-You can start learning from medical courses on Coursera for free in two ways:
+You can start learning medical topics on Coursera for free in two ways:

-If you want to keep learning, earn a certificate in a medical field, or unlock full course access after the preview or trial, you can upgrade or apply for financial aid.
+If you want to continue learning, earn a certificate in a medical subject, or unlock full course access after the preview or trial, you can upgrade your enrollment or apply for financial aid.